MrClown2926/Telegram-Group-Join/README.md

 # Telegram-Group-Join
-You can join so many group from this script.Use it Wisely if anything happened to your account i am not responsible.You need python3 to run this script.
+You can join so many group from this script.Use it Wisely if anything happened to your account i am not responsible..

 # Requirement